-You will learn through lectures, tutorials and practical classes.
-You will typically spend 15 – 20 hours in scheduled classes per week and are expected to spend the same amount of time doing background reading and working on assignments.
+You will learn through a combination of lectures, tutorials and practical classes.
+You will typically spend 15 - 20 hours in scheduled classes per week, and are expected to spend the same amount of time doing background reading and working on assignments.

-There is strong emphasis on applied, practical learning and all students undertake an extensive project in their final year.
-A wide range of projects is available, from microbiology, applied physiology and genetics and cellular pathology.
+There is strong emphasis on applied, practical learning throughout each year of the course, which culminates in all students undertaking an extensive project in their final year.
+A wide range of projects are available from microbiology, cancer biology, reproductive biology and genetics.